 And then comes the grand finale.
 Once you’re done with your ortho treatment with braces or clear aligners, we have to move on to the retention stage.

-Have you heard about orthodontic retainers?
+Have you heard about Albany orthodontic retainers?
 Well, these are necessary appliances that ensure you don’t waste all your hard effort, energy, and time.
 Remember how we said orthodontics deals with bone remodeling?
-By the end of the active stage, you’ll need retainers to let the bone and supporting tissues to form again around the new positions of your teeth.
+By the end of the active stage, you’ll need retainers to let the bone and supporting tissues form again around the new positions of your teeth.

 If you don’t wear a set of retainers, you risk losing all your hard-earned results, as teeth have a natural tendency to shift positions.
 We just want to avoid orthodontic relapse and the only safe way to do so is with retainers.

-You’ll get to choose from various types of retainers and your orthodontist will make a recommendation based on your performance during the active stage, your age, and general observations they’ve made over the course of your orthodontic care.
+You’ll get to choose from various types of retainers and your Albany orthodontist will make a recommendation based on your performance during the active stage, your age, and general observations they’ve made over the course of your orthodontic care.

 Start Your Treatment With the Best Orthodontist in El Cerrito